FFS (album): Promotion and release

+Critical reception

-Critical receptionFFS received positive reviews from music critics.
+FFS received positive reviews from music critics.
 On review aggregator site Metacritic, the album has a score of 78/100 based on 24 critics, indicating "generally favourable reviews".
 At Consequence of Sound, Ryan Bray writes:It's evident from the outset that things on FFS are going to work out just fine, and the record keeps that momentum flowing largely through to the end.
 Franz Ferdinand's panicked dance rock gets a new lease, even if it's a mild reinvention.
 Meanwhile, Sparks are at their quirky best thanks to their newfound collaboration.
 Both acts insist that FFS isn't a one-off musical play date, that they're invested in the project as a full-time thing.
 This debut is enough to make you hope both sides make good on that promise.
 Writing for NOW, Carla Gillis writes that:It might be too weird for the average FF fan – "Dictator's Son" is total nerd prog, for example, and most of the songs take sharp turns – but others will find that the pair-up has revitalised FF's sound and taken it in a far more interesting direction while also giving an overdue spotlight to Sparks.
 Vocal duties are seamlessly shared between FF's Alex Kapranos and Sparks' Russell Mael, a shockingly smooth passing of the baton in every song.At The A.V.
 Club, Annie Zaleski wrote that the album "seamlessly meshes the sonic styles of the two bands.
 Jaunty piano, cheeky keyboards, glammy guitars, rhythmic digital jolts and theatrical arrangements lead to music that's akin to a mashup of Broadway musicals, '70s classic rock, and perforated electropop."
 Writing for The Independent, Andy Gill wrote that, musically, the album is:an almost seamless blend of the two groups' styles, variations on a sort of operatic indie-electropop, which recalls variously Freedom of Choice-era Devo, chattering Kraftwerk techno and, in the more melancholy environs inhabited by "Little Guy from the Suburbs", a whiff of Leonard Cohen.
 Russell Mael's and Alex Kapranos's voices likewise braid pleasingly on their shared songs, while both parties seem to have egged each other on lyrically, with songs about a dictator's son living large, a Japanese girl toting a "Hello Kitty Uzi", and a litany of "Things I Won't Get" that includes both luxuries (a Bentley Arnage), qualities (celebrity) and theories ("Schoenberg and twelve-tone and such"), all supposedly outweighed by the solace of a partner's love.

+Accolades

-AccoladesFFS appeared on three critics' year-end lists.
+FFS appeared on three critics' year-end lists.
 In January 2016, the album was recognized by NME as one of the 16 most "electrifying collaboration LPs".
 In June 2016, it was shortlisted for the Scottish Album of the Year Award.